adamisom/message-ai/docs/phase4-paid-tier/WORKSPACES-PAID-TIER-PRD.md

 - Only visible to the two participants
 - Tied to workspace (deleted when workspace deleted)
 - **Access rules when member leaves/removed/workspace deleted:**
-  - Member immediately loses access to ALL workspace direct chats
+  - Member immediately loses access to ALL workspace direct chats (hard delete from their conversation list)
-  - Cannot view or send messages
+  - Cannot view or send messages (security rules prevent access)
-  - Other participant (if still in workspace) can still see chat
+  - Chat remains in Firestore for other participant (if still in workspace)
+  - If accessed via cached deep link → "You no longer have access to this chat"

 **Non-Workspace Chats:**